luyunghsiang/yhluweb/source/prospective.rst

   people do not do research.
 Why do you care whether people think you are smart?

+- "I do not care about the research project after I leave the team."
+  Research teams can last many years and the people you work with can be your life-long friends as well as references for career opportunities.

+- "I do not need to document my work because I remember everything."
+  You cannot remember everything.
+Even if you could remember everything, your work does not exist without documentation.

 - "Expect professors to know everything."
 Some beginning researchers believe that professors should know everything.
 The truth is that professors usually do not know the details of every project.
 If